Separability Idempotents and Multiplier Algebras

 \bf 0.
 Introduction \rm \nl Consider the algebra $M_n(\Bbb C)$ of $n\times n$ complex matrices and denote it by $A$.
 It is an algebra over $\Bbb C$ with an identity.
 Let $(e_{ij})$ be a set of matrix units in $A$.
 Define $E\in A\ot A$ by

 Then $E$ has the following properties. \snl First it is {\it an idempotent}, that is $E^2=E$ in the algebra $A\ot A$.
 If we consider $A$ with its natural $^*$-algebra structure, then $E$ is {\it self-adjoint}.
 Next, the legs of $E$ are all of $A$ in the following sense.
 The left leg of $E$ is defined as the smallest subspace $V$ of $A$ so that $E\in V\ot A$.
 Then we must have $V=A$.
-Similarly for the right leg.
-In $A\ot A$ we have the equalities
+Similarly for the right leg. \snl Consider the linear map $S:A\to A$ defined by $S(e_{ij})=e_{ji}$.
+Then $S$ is an anti-isomorphism of $A$ and it satisfies